Jdorme/2025-Generated-Swerve-Code-1/README.md

       3. Once the arm is at target to score, outtake coral intake
       4. After “scoring time” has elapsed, move the arm back to 0 degrees (arm value for stow)
       5. Once arm is at zero, stop coral intake and bring elevator to stow
-      6. Once currentState = done, the command is finished and the default command resumes application (also breaks out of command if it is interrupted)
+      6. Once currentState = done, the command is finished and the default command resumes application (if command is interupted, goes to stow and then resumes default commmand)

   Pov Left → L3 Score Command
     Runs when pov left = true (not a button hold)